 Consider: How could you use affinity mapping with High School students who are preparing for college?

 If . . . then cards are related to cause-and-effect and are a proactive structure for students prone to off-task behavior.
-One of the most important characteristics for success is the ability to delay gratification: to persist in a task or goal in spite of tempting distractions.
+One of the most important characteristics for success is the ability to delay gratification: to persist in a task or goal in spite of tempting distractions, and to self-assess to see if the desired outcome and behavior were achieved..
 How do we build this valuable executive function skill in our students?
 Try the "If...Then" cards.

 Have students consider a short-term goal they are trying to achieve in which they could be derailed by distractions.